You are currently viewing No Heavy Cream? Here’s How to Make Heavy Cream with Just 2 Ingredients

 If you’re not using your heavy cream substitute right away, an airtight container is handy for storing it in the refrigerator.
 Your homemade cream can last up to 3 days, so storing it properly will ensure it stays fresh.

-With these ingredients and tools ready, you’re all set to create your very own heavy cream substitute!
-This simple setup ensures you won’t have to search for complicated equipment or ingredients, making it an easy kitchen hack that anyone can pull off in no time.ust two ingredients, both of which are likely already in your kitchen!
+This simple setup ensures you won’t have to search for complicated equipment or ingredients, making it an easy kitchen hack that anyone can pull off in no time.
+Just two ingredients, both of which are likely already in your kitchen!

 Step-by-Step Guide: How to Make Heavy Cream